bpinkney/DiscVisionDeluxe/dvd_DfisX/README.md

 # DiscVisionDeluxe Disc Aero and Physics

 g++ main.cpp dfisx.cpp daero.cpp dgyro.cpp dpropagate.cpp -o main
-/*

 Can currently simulate one disc at a time
-!!!Currently has a main function!!! need to remove and hook to a control file

 Main input functions